 We have a dedicated team of counsellors, therapists and other professionals to assist children with any mental, physical and emotional issues.
 Our helpline is available 24/7 and is completely confidential.
 We are passionate about helping children and providing them with the support they need.

-Responds to children in need of care and protection through free telephone number 116 AND voice their concerns to policy and decision-makers thro’ phone #116 in Tanzania.
+We do this through free telephone number 116 and voice their concerns to policy and decision-makers in Tanzania.
 116 is free service available across all networks in Tanzania Mainland and Zanzibar.

 Mostly parents and concerned community members contact the helpline for abuse reporting of information seeking.
 Depending on the matter reported, we would then link callers to our network of frontline service providers (mostly Social Welfare Officers, Police’s Gender & Children Desk, or CBOs, etc.) within the callers locality.
 We would then follow on the case and be sure to document successes or challenges in accessing sought/requested services.

 A total of

 calls were received at the Helplines

 We have trained

 We have reached over 1,800

 Early childhood development is an incredibly important part of a child's life.
 At Child Helpline, we believe that every child deserves the opportunity to reach their full potential.
 We provide resources to families and professionals to help them understand and support a child's physical, emotional, and cognitive growth.
 Our team of experts can provide guidance on topics such as nutrition, sleep, play, and communication needed by this age catergory 0-5years.
 We are here to ensure that all children have access to the support and resources they need in order to thrive.